PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 The organization must conduct internal audits at planned intervals to provide information on whether the QMS:

-1. **Conforms to the organization’s own requirements for its QMS and to the requirements of ISO 9001:2015**.
+1. **Conforms to the organization's own requirements for its QMS and to the requirements of ISO 9001:2015**.

 2. **Is effectively implemented and maintained**.

 **Internal audit process** involves: